andanteproject/shared-query-builder/README.md

 $userAlias = $sqb->getAliasForEntity(User::class); // string 'u' returned
 ```

-You can use `withAlias` method to smoothly add a condition for that entity:
+You can use `withAlias` method to smoothly add a condition for that entity property:

 ```php
 if($sqb->hasEntity(User::class)) // bool returned